Dealing with the unpleasant and lingering scent of cat urine smell in your carpet? You're not alone.

 Cats will be more finicky when they have to share space to pee.
-There are other aspects of litter box setup and maintenance that you need to be looking into.
+There are other aspects of the litter box setup and maintenance that you need to be looking into.

-If you truly take the time to investigate your cat’s behavior like you have done to find effective ways to get rid of the cat pee smell itself, you’ll find yourself in a win-win situation.
+If you truly take the time to investigate your cat’s behavior like you have done to find effective ways to eliminate the cat pee smell, you’ll find yourself in a win-win situation.

 If you need more help, check out our complete guide about solving litter box problems.